 This Supplier Code of Conduct is therefore made available to our suppliers with the goal of strengthening our mutual understanding of how sustainability should be practiced in day-to-day business and in the expectation that our suppliers will seek to enforce the same principles within their own supply chains.

-Bayer has established global policies on - amongst others – Corporate Compliance, Human Rights Position, Fairness and Respect at work and our LIFE values.
-As we have not determined any indication for Modern Slavery within our business and supply chain, we do not maintain further separate policies in relation to those matters, nor provide stand-alone training on them to the majority of our staff.
+Bayer has established global policies on - amongst others – Corporate Compliance, Human Rights Position, Fairness and Respect at work and the Charter of Ethical Principles and our LIFE values.
+As we have not identified any instances of Modern Slavery within our business and supply chain, we do not maintain further separate policies in relation to those matters, nor provide stand-alone training on them to the majority of our staff.

 We do have existing policies and procedures relating to grievances, disciplinary issues and whistleblowing.
 They are sufficient to allow and encourage any employee, contractor or agency worker with relevant information about Modern Slavery to come forward without fear of retaliation and also to allow Bayer to take any necessary corrective action immediately.

 At Bayer, we constantly strive to create the best environment for employees to perform, innovate and develop.
 We believe that a critical element in achieving this goal is treating every employee fairly and with respect.

 The essential components of Fairness and Respect are an environment in which acceptable standards of behavior are followed and that ensures that employees shall not be subject to discrimination, harassment or retaliation.
 Bayer believes that its employees deserve to work in an environment where fairness and respect are an essential part of the company culture.

 These principles are fundamental to Bayer, expressed in such places as the LIFE values, which instruct us to treat others fairly and with respect.
 The Corporate Compliance Policy as well as the Charter of Ethical Principles states that.